ppy/osu-wiki/wiki/Skinning/Interface/en.md

   - leaderboard in song selection
   - button for the beatmap difficulty in song selection
   - leaderboard on the left while playing
-  - button that shows the selected beatmap while waiting in a room in multiplayer
+  - button that shows the selected beatmap while waiting in a multiplayer room

 ---